tobe2098/JaipurGameTracker/README.md

-# GameStateTrackers
+# Jaipur Game State Tracker
-Trackers for game states in C
+Jaipur tracker for game states in C

 # Building and running
 ## Windows